-Hired as the Executive Associate Athletic Director for External Relations in October of 2012, Hofmann has overseen the best two-year span externally in the department’s history.
+Hired as the Executive Associate Athletic Director for External Relations in October of 2012, Hofmann has overseen the best four-year span externally in the department’s history.

-Along with years of experience, he also brings a long relationship with Director of Athletics Ed McLaughlin, after working together for three years at Niagara University.
+Hofmann brought with him to VCU more than 20 years of collegiate athletics experience, including a long and fruitful relationship with Director of Athletics Ed McLaughlin, after working together for three years at Niagara University.

-Hofmann most recently spent three years as the Director of Athletics at Merrimack College.
-During his tenure at Merrimack, Hofmann completed a major renovation to Lawler Arena, increased fundraising by 27%, ticket sales by 243%, hockey attendance by 310%, had three teams win conference championships, seven teams qualify for NCAA Tournaments and raised the department’s grade point average to a 3.0, which was higher than that of the general student body.
+Prior to his current position at VCU, Hofmann spent three years as the Director of Athletics at Merrimack College.
+During his tenure at Merrimack, Hofmann completed a major renovation to Lawler Arena, increased fundraising by 27 percent, ticket sales by 243 percent, hockey attendance by 310 percent, had three teams win conference championships, seven teams qualify for NCAA Tournaments and raised the department’s grade point average to a 3.0, which was higher than that of the general student body.
 Under Hofmann’s leadership, Merrimack’s NCAA Division I hockey team qualified for the NCAA Tournament for the first time in school history, and achieved a No. 1 ranking in 2011.

 Prior to Merrimack, Hofmann served as associate athletics director, external affairs at Niagara, where he managed and mentored coaches, staff and students; generated new and increased revenue streams; and assisted in all facets of strategic planning, implementation, budgeting and personnel for their NCAA Division I program.
-A strong fundraiser, Hofmann developed and directed the athletic strategic fundraising plan that resulted in a ten percent increase in annual fundraising and a 21% increase in donors.
-Under Hofmann’s direction, the overall athletics department external revenue increased by 41% over a two-year period.
+A strong fundraiser, Hofmann developed and directed the athletic strategic fundraising plan that resulted in a ten percent increase in annual fundraising and a 21 percent increase in donors.
+Under Hofmann’s direction, the overall athletics department external revenue increased by 41 percent over a two-year period.

-Hofmann also served as associate athletics director, external relations at Lehigh University from 1998 to 2005.
+Hofmann also served as associate athletics director, external relations at Lehigh University from 1998-2005.
 Prior to that position, he served as assistant athletics director, communications and marketing; and sports information director at Lehigh.

-Hofmann and his wife Sue reside in Richmond.
+Hofmann and his wife Sue reside in Glen Allen, Virginia.